Whipped cream: Crème Chantilly

 Crème Chantilly is another name for whipped cream.
 Sometimes the two are distinguished clearly, with crème Chantilly being whipped cream that has been sweetened.
 Other times, they are treated as synonyms, with both being sweetened or neither being sweetened, or indeed with sweetening unspecified or optional.
 Many authors use only one of the two names (for the sweetened or unsweetened version), so it is not clear whether they distinguish the two.
+Escoffier's Guide culinaire defines "whipped or chantilly cream" as flavored with vanilla sugar, but includes many savory recipes with unsweetened "whipped cream", never called "chantilly cream".
+Vanilla or fruit essences are often added.

 The invention of crème Chantilly is often credited incorrectly, and without evidence, to François Vatel, maître d'hôtel at the Château de Chantilly in the mid-17th century.
 The name Chantilly, though, is first connected with whipped cream in the mid-18th century, around the time that the Baronne d'Oberkirch praised the "cream" served at a lunch at the Hameau de Chantilly—but did not say what exactly it was, or call it Chantilly cream.

 The names crème Chantilly, crème de Chantilly, crème à la Chantilly, or crème fouettée à la Chantilly only become common in the 19th century.
 In 1806, the first edition of Viard's Cuisinier Impérial mentions neither "whipped" nor "Chantilly" cream, but the 1820 edition mentions both.

 The name Chantilly was probably used because the château had become a symbol of refined food; the word Chantilly by itself has since become a culinary shorthand for whipped cream.